CardioLab: Laboratory Values Estimation from Electrocardiogram Features - An Exploratory Study: Results

 \section{Results}

-\heading{Overall Predictive Performance} Table \ref{table} contains the performance results in terms of AUROC for individual laboratory value abnormalities above 0.70.
+\heading{Overall Predictive Performance} Table~\ref{table} contains the performance results in terms of AUROC for the 25 best-performing individual laboratory value abnormalities.
 This includes the threshold for their label definition, units, number of samples, and prevalence.
-Overall, low urea nitrogen and NTproBNP, achieve an AUROC above 0.80.
-The table lists 26 laboratory values with AUROC greater than 0.70, indicating strong predictive performance.
-These values span various physiological systems, demonstrating the model's capability to predict abnormalities across diverse domains beyond cardiovascular (NTproBNP, hematocrit, hemoglobin), coagulation (PT), and electrolyte balance (osmolality, anion gap, sodium).
-Notably, the model also encompasses renal (urea nitrogen, creatinine), endocrine (cortisol, eAG), immune (bands, monocytes, lymphocytes), inflammatory response (C-Reactive protein), metabolic (cholesterol, bicarbonate), and respiratory (pO2) systems.
-This broad applicability underscores the model's extensive utility in clinical prediction across a wide range of physiological parameters.

-\heading{Low urea nitrogen use-case: predictive performance for different patient demographics} By gender, males perform better than females despite having a smaller prevalence rate.
-By race, the groups of Caucasians and others perform above the overall population mean, Caucasians however, with the largest prevalence, Asians have the lowest predictive performance, however, also the ones with the fewest samples, to make a fair comparison, we down-sampled the Caucasian training population to Asians population, and conclude that indeed Caucasian perform better than (at least) Asians, even with the same number of samples.
-By age, the 65 to 77 years age group is the most predictive across all groups despite having a small prevalence.
+This selection of laboratory values, all of which represent blood fluids, underscores the model's capacity to predict abnormalities in diverse bodily systems.
+Notable among these are values related to cardiovascular function (Albumin, Hemoglobin, NTproBNP), coagulation (PT, INR), and oxygen transport (pO2).
+The model also effectively addresses renal function (Urea Nitrogen, Creatinine), immune response (Monocytes, Absolute Basophil Count), and inflammatory processes (C-Reactive Protein, Sedimentation Rate).
+Moreover, it accurately identifies metabolic (Cholesterol, HDL, Bicarbonate, Osmolality), endocrine (25-OH Vitamin D), and hepatic (Bilirubin, Direct) abnormalities.
+The inclusion of values like Acetaminophen and RDW-SD highlights the model's versatility in managing both common and more specialized laboratory measurements.